simonom/PyCHAM/README.md

 ## Inputs

-## Chemical Scheme .txt file
+## Chemical Scheme file

+The chemical scheme file states the reactions and their rate cofficients in the gas- and aqueous-phases.
+Note that all components included in the reactions of the chemical scheme file must have a name matching a name in the corresponding xml file.
+The xml file, and instructions for its modification, are described below.

-An example chemical scheme .txt file is given in the inputs folder (of the Github repository), called 'example_scheme.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) (KPP version) and modified.
+An example chemical scheme file is given in the PyCHAM/input folder, called 'example_scheme.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) (KPP version) and modified.

 Results are automatically saved in PyCHAM/output/name_of_chemical_scheme_file/name_given_in_model_variables_input_file_for_saving.

-The unit tests described above save results with the name_of_chemical_scheme_file beginning with test_ ..., therefore we recommend using a different convention for chemical schemes to prevent confusion.
+The unit tests described above save results with the prefix 'test_', therefore we recommend using a different convention for chemical scheme names to prevent confusion.

 Markers are required to recognise different sections of the chemical scheme.
 The default markers are for the MCM KPP format, however, others can be specified using the chem_scheme_markers input in the model variables input file.
+A guide to chem_scheme_markers is given in the Model Variables .txt File section below.
+This includes how to distinguish between gas- and aqueous-phase reactions.

 Reaction rate coefficients for chemical reactions and generic rate coefficients must adhere to the following rules:
 The expression for the rate coefficient can use Fortran type scientific notation or python type; acceptable math functions: EXP, exp, dsqrt, dlog, LOG, dabs, LOG10, numpy.exp, numpy.sqrt, numpy.log, numpy.abs, numpy.log10; rate coefficients may be functions of TEMP, RH, M, N2, O2 where TEMP is temperature (K), RH is relative humidity (0-1), M, N2 and O2 are the concentrations of third body, nitrogen and oxygen, respectively (# molecules/cc (air)).